thomas-xza/COMP16321_python_game/README.md

 Heavy use of inline commenting has been made to make the template more understandable.
 Furthering, the original template contained a poor data structure - an object of an empty class, which makes debugging a hassle.
-This was changed to a Python dictionary, for easier output.
+This was (eventually) changed to a Python dictionary, for easier output.

 ##  Overlaid finite state machine by me - how it works